 The Year 8 Food Technology course enables students to use, manage, design and understand creativity, technology and their relationship to innovations and food.
 This involves experimental, practical and applied well as theoretical understanding.
-The students explore various topics, including meat, seafood and poultry including their nutritional value.
+The students focus on safety and hygiene with food and kitchen equipment.
+They explore various topics, including meat, seafood and poultry including their nutritional value.
 They look at how food waste is a problem and design sustainable ways to save food products from waste and turn them into creative food dishes.
 They develop an understanding of the importance of a healthy diet and its relationship to growth and development.
+Cost - \$45.00